Jeshii/DeathMarch/bylaws.md

 Team Size
 ---------
 A team may only be as big as the transportation the captain can provide.
 If more than one team captain wants to form a common team, they must choose amongst themselves who will be the captain.
 Anyone who drives but does not become a captain will be known as a ranger.
+A team must consist of 2 or more people.

 Team Flair
 ----------